Francis William Farrell: Civilian work

 After retiring from the Army in 1960, General Farrell was appointed as New York State's Civil Defense Director, serving from 1961 to 1963.

 Retirement and death

 In retirement, he resided in Arlington, Virginia, where he died on January 27, 1981.
 He was buried in Section 30 of Arlington National Cemetery.

-Farrell had married Anne Ramsey (December 27, 1909 – May 20, 2011) on July 15, 1931 at West Point, New York.
+Farrell had married Anne Ramsey (27 December 1909 – 20 May 2011) on 15 July 1931, at West Point, New York.
 The couple had a son, a daughter and six grandchildren.
-Their son Francis William Farrell Jr. (born October 5, 1938) is a 1960 graduate of the U.S. Military Academy who served in Vietnam and attained the rank of colonel.
+Their son Francis William Farrell Jr. (born 5 October 1938) is a 1960 graduate of the U.S. Military Academy who served in Vietnam and attained the rank of colonel.
 After Lt.
 Gen. Farrell's death, Anne Farrell remarried in April 1982 with retired General James Edward Moore, whose first wife had died in September 1976.
-Anne Farrell Moore was interred next to her first husband on September 6, 2011.
+Anne Farrell Moore was interred next to her first husband on 6 September 2011.